 “I came back to go mad.
 That’s what you do if you’ve got old, unfinished business back in a place and you go back there, you’ll tend to deal with it. “

 Poet Les Murray has died.
 In 1997 I made a pair of radio programs on his work.
-I travelled to Bunyah, where he grew up, on the north coast of New South Wales, to interview him over a couple of days.
+I traveled to Bunyah, where he grew up, on the north coast of New South Wales, to interview him over a couple of days.
 The programs won much praise but Murray hadn’t listened to them.
 He was unhappy with the way I had introduced him, mentioning several public controversies in which he had a leading role.
 I was surprised and hurt when he wrote to me on this point making what I regarded as paranoid assertions.
 After this, he shunned me when we saw each other at literary festivals.
 He softened one year at Byron Bay, telling me that other people had told him the programs were very good.
 He held out his hand to make peace.
 I shook it.
 A year or two later I heard he had reverted and continued to nurse his grievance with me.
 Here are the interviews, conducted in 1997 and published in my book Speaking Volumes: Conversations with Remarkable Writers, (Scribe) 2010.
 See what you think.

 Australia’s most internationally recognised living poet, Les Murray is the winner of many awards, including the prestigious Petrarch Prize, and the T.S.
 Eliot Prize for his collection, Subhuman Redneck Poems.
 Described by an English critic as one of the super league that includes Seamus Heaney, Derek Walcott and Joseph Brodsky, Les Murray is Australia’s unofficial Poet Laureate.